sliu62/Spam-Identifier/README.md

 Installation and Configuration:
 1. Check the above libraries (except tkinter) and install them through pip, anaconda, or any other python platforms you are using
-2. Download the code as a zip, unzip at a location you like
+2. Download the code as a zip, unzip to any location you like
 3. On terminal/command prompt, change to the directory to where you saved your unzipped files, then run: **python main.py**